mqqqqqqqqqqqqq/paraBMC/README.md

 `murphi.py` and murphiparser.py are the compilation and conversion interfaces for the syntax.

+Often like the mutualEx mini-protocol, bound is typically set to 10.

+For the German medium protocol, the bound is typically set to 16.

+For Flash large protocols, the bound needs to be set to 18.

 The types of protocols detected can be **cache coherence** protocols and **distributed protocols**.